 Epilepsy Monitoring Unit (EMU)

-The Epilepsy Monitoring Unit (EMU) is a dedicated 6-bed unit located on the 7th floor of University Hospital of Brooklyn.
+The Epilepsy Monitoring Unit (EMU) is a dedicated 6-bed unit located on the 7th floor of University Hospital at Downstate.
 Specialized staff and equipment provide round-the-clock monitoring of the patient's behavior and brain waves (EEG).
 EMU rooms have built-in video cameras with microphones, cable connectors for EEG, and alarm buttons for when a patient has a seizure or spell.
 Most patients are in the EMU for 3 - 5 days, but occasionally stays up to 10 days are needed, especially in patients being evaluated for epilepsy surgery.

 Benefits of EMU Monitoring